Jakfrod/RIA_project/README.md

 ### Game's objective

-The player embodies a character who must pass several levels while fighting various monsters.
+The player embodies a character who must pass several levels while fighting a monster.
 The goal is very simple, not to die.
 Thus, the player who passes the most levels without dying will have the highest score.

 ### Characters